 The file is downloaded to the location specified in your web browser’s settings.
 With Safari on a Mac, the default location is your Downloads folder.

-At the bottom of the message content, locate the attachment icon and do one the following:
+At the bottom of the message, locate the attachment icon and do one of the following:

 Add an attached vCard to your contacts

 In Mail on iCloud.com, open a message that contains a vCard attachment, which has a filename ending with .vcf.